afollestad/aesthetic/README.md

 ```

 `colorPrimary()` returns an RxJava `Observable<Integer>`. `take(1)` here retrieves the latest value, and
-automatically unsubscribes so you don't continue to receive updates when the primary color changes.
+automatically un-subscribes so you don't continue to receive updates when the primary color changes.

 If you were to leave `take(1)` out, you need to manage the subscription.
 You will continue to receive
 updates every time the primary color is changed, until you unsubscribe.